Chalarangelo/30-seconds-of-code/README.md

 ```
 #### Notes

-This component does not work with nested objects and will break if there are nested objects inside any of the properties specified in `propertyNames`.,<!-tags: array,object,functional -->,<!-expertise: 1 -->
+This component does not work with nested objects and will break if there are nested objects inside any of the properties specified in `propertyNames`.,<!-tags: array,object -->,<!-expertise: 1 -->

 <details>
 <summary>Examples</summary>